Eye Structure and Function in Horses

 The bony cavity or socket that contains and protects the eyeball is called the orbit.
 The orbit is a structure that is formed by several bones.
 The orbit also contains muscles, nerves, blood vessels, and the structures that produce and drain tears.

 The lens, which sits behind the iris, changes its shape to focus light onto the retina.
 Small muscles called ciliary muscles contract to cause the lens to become thicker, which allows the lens to focus on nearby objects.
 The ciliary muscles relax to cause the lens to become thinner when it focuses on distant objects.
-In horses, the very large lens appears to have limited changes.
+In horses, the very large lens has a limited ability to change, making it hard for a horse to focus on close objects.
 The retina contains the cells that sense light (photoreceptors).
 The most sensitive area of the retina is called the visual streak in horses.
 This area contains thousands of tightly packed photoreceptors that make visual images sharp.
 Each photoreceptor is attached to a nerve fiber.
 All the nerve fibers are bundled together to form the optic nerve.
 The photoreceptors in the retina convert the image into electrical impulses, which are carried to the brain by the optic nerve.

 The upper and lower eyelids are thin folds of skin that can cover the eye and reflexively blink to protect it.
 Blinking also helps spread tears over the surface of the eye, keeping it moist and clearing away small particles.
 The eyes of a horse are protected not only by the same types of eyelids that people have, but also by the nictitating membrane, which is sometimes called the third eyelid.
 This additional eyelid is a whitish pink color, and it is found under the other eyelids in the inside corner of the eye (near the nose).
 The third eyelid extends up when needed to protect the eyeball from scratches or in response to inflammation.

 To function properly, eyes must be kept moist.
 Tears are the source of this needed moisture.
-Tears are produced by 2 types of glands.
+Tears are comprised of water, oil, and mucus.
 Lacrimal glands produce the watery portion of tears.
 They are located at the top outer edge of each eye.
-Mucus glands in the conjunctiva produce mucus that mixes with the watery portion.
-This creates a more protective tear that is slower to evaporate.
+Glands within the third eyelid also contribute to the production of the watery portion of tears.
+Mucus glands in the conjunctiva (called goblet cells) produce mucus.
+Meibomian glands within the eyelids produce the oily portion.
+The mixture of water, oil, and mucus creates a more protective tear that is slower to evaporate.
 Nasolacrimal ducts allow tears to drain from each eye into the nose.
 Each of these ducts has openings at the edge of the upper and lower eyelids near the nose.

 When examining your horse’s eyes, a veterinarian will begin by checking to see that the shape and outline of the eyes are normal and that there are no obvious abnormalities.
-Using light and magnification in a darkened room, the reflexes of the pupils and the front part of the eye will be examined.
+Using light and magnification in a darkened stall, the reflexes of the pupils and the front part of the eye will be examined.
 A test, called the Schirmer tear test, may be performed to ensure that the eyes are producing enough tears to keep them moist.
 This is a relatively simple test in which small paper strips are inserted under the eyelid to measure the amount of moisture produced.
-A small drop of fluorescein staining may be put into each eye allowing defects in the cornea of the eye to be detected.
+Another common test involves placing a small drop of fluorescein stain into each eye, which allows defects in the cornea of the eye to be detected.

 Pressure within the eye is painlessly measured using an instrument called a tonometer.
 If eye pressure is too high, optic nerve damage can occur, leading to irreversible blindness.
 A swab may also be done to culture for bacteria or fungi.
 The eyelids may be turned inside out to examine the underside of the eyelids.
 The nasal tear duct may be flushed to evaluate the external parts of the eye.
 Drops may be added to the eyes to dilate the pupils so that the veterinarian may examine the internal part of the eye using an ophthalmoscope.

-To ensure the safety of both horse and veterinarian, appropriate restraint during the eye examination—such as topical anesthesia, use of a nose or ear twitch, or sedation—are often necessary.
+To ensure the safety of both horse and veterinarian, appropriate restraint during the eye examination—such as topical anesthesia, use of a nose twitch, or sedation—are often necessary.